Best Under Sink Water Filter Reviews in 2023 (+ Buyer’s Guide)

 7. Best Customizable: Culligan US-EZ-1 vs. US-EZ-3 vs. US-EZ-4 Under Sink Filters

-Just like Aquasana, Culligan provides three under sink water filtration systems with one interchangeable filter each: The US-EZ-1 (or Easy-Change 1), the US-EZ-3, and the US-EZ-4.
-The reason why we decided to review them is they’re a low-cost alternative to all the filters listed above and therefore perfect for people on a tight budget.
+Just like Aquasana, Culligan provides three under sink water filtration systems with a single interchangeable filter cartridge each: The US-EZ-1 (or Easy-Change 1), the US-EZ-3, and the US-EZ-4.
+The reason why we decided to review them is they are relatively low-cost and therefore suited for people on a tight budget.

-Where’s the difference between US-EZ-1, 3, and 4?
+Where’s the difference between the US-EZ-1, 3, and 4?
 In a nutshell, the US-EZ-1 provides basic chlorine filtration only.
 The US-EZ-3 is more advanced.
-And the US-EZ-4 is certainly the most sophisticated under sink water filter system providing premium filtration.
+And the US-EZ-4 is certainly the most sophisticated under sink water filter system of the 3 providing “premium” filtration.

 All things considered, we wouldn’t recommend the US-EZ-1 unless you already have really good water and are only concerned about taste issues.
 Thus 3 stars.
 The US-EZ-3 is okay, we’ll award 3.5 stars.
 But we would only really recommend the US-EZ-4 to most of our readers.
 4 stars!